 Fig Tree Will Not Fruit Because of Watering Conditions

-If your fig tree is getting too little water, increase the water.
-Remember, fig trees in pots will need daily watering when the temperatures rise above 65 degrees F. and twice daily watering when the temps go above 80 degrees F.
+If your fig tree is getting too little moisture, increase the water.
+Remember, fig trees in pots will need daily watering when the temperatures rise above 65 degrees F. (18 C.) and twice daily watering when the temps go above 80 degrees F. (26 C.).

 If your fig tree is getting too much water, either cut back your watering or improve the drainage in the area or in the pot.
-Do not let fig trees grow in standing water.
+Don’t let fig trees grow in standing water.

 These are the most common reasons that fig trees will not make fig fruit.
 There are many other less common reasons that are mostly tied to the nutrients in the soil.
-If you feel that the above reasons are not what is affecting your fig tree, have the soil the tree is growing in tested and amend the soil according to the results of this test.
+If you feel that the above reasons are not what is affecting your fig tree, have the soil tested and amend according to the results of this test.